PIBWL Polish Armour page Po polsku

 The 4TP during trials - visible broken return rollers.

-During a prototype construction, an idea of arming the tank with the 37mm wz.37 gun was considered.
-A fitting of a complete 7TP two-men turret showed impossible, as was fitting of any other newly-designed two-men turret, due to their diameter and a necessity of rebuilding the tank.
-On reccomendation of the Armoured Weapons HQ, E. Habich worked a design of a modified tank 4TP, designated as PZIn¿.180, fitted with a bigger one-man turret.
-The turret of PZIn¿.180 had a shape of a truncate prism and was fitted with a 37mm gun.
-However, it was soon correctly recognized, that the commander would be overburdened with a gun handling, and all his duties would suffer (like in the French tanks or the T-70).
+During a prototype construction, an idea of arming the tank with a 37 mm wz.37 gun was considered.
+A fitting of a complete 7TP two-men turret proved impossible, as was fitting of any other newly-designed two-men turret, due to their diameter and a necessity of rebuilding the tank.
+On a reccomendation of the Armoured Weapons HQ, E. Habich worked a design of a modified tank 4TP, designated as PZInż 180, fitted with a bigger one-man turret.
+The turret of PZInż 180 had a shape of a truncate prism and was fitted with a 37 mm gun.
+However, it was soon correctly recognized, that the commander would be overburdened with a gun handling, and all his duties would suffer (like in most French tanks or the Soviet T-70).
 Apart from it, the gun would have to be modified heavily to fit into this smaller turret.
-By the way, the 37mm gun found a better use in a low-profile tank destroyer PZIn¿.160, designed by E. Habich on the same chassis as well, which remained a project only due to the war outbreak.
+The 37 mm gun found a better use in a low-profile tank destroyer PZInż 160, designed by E. Habich on the same chassis as well, which remained a sketch only due to the war outbreak.
+An idea of arming 4TP with a flamethrower was also considered, but it was not proceeded either.

 Armour:

-The armour of riveted rolled plates:
+The armour was of riveted rolled plates:

-- hull: front - 8-17 mm, sides - 13 mm, back - 10-13 mm, bottom - 4-8 mm, top - 5 mm;
+• hull: front - 8–17 mm, sides – 13 mm, back – 10–13 mm, bottom – 4–8 mm, top – 5 mm;

-- turret: front and sides: 13 mm, top - 5-6 mm.
+• turret: front and sides: 13 mm, top – 5–6 mm.

-Engine - PZIn¿.425: petrol, 4-stroke, V8 (older publications claimed 6-cylinder inline), power output: 95 HP at 3600 rpm, displacement: 3880 cm³, water-cooled, bore diameter 82mm, stroke 92mm.
-It was considered to replace this engine with PZIn¿.725 - petrol, 4-stroke, 6-cylinder inline, 5180 cm³, 100-120 HP.
+Engine - PZInż 425: petrol, 4-stroke, V8, power output: 95 HP at 3600 rpm, displacement: 3888 cm³, water-cooled, bore diameter 82mm, stroke 92mm.
+It was considered to replace this engine with PZInż 725 - petrol, 4-stroke, 6-cylinder inline, 5180 cm³, 100-120 HP (older publications claimed, that the tank had this engine).
 According to some information, such engine was fitted in 1938 or 1939.

 Fuel tank - at the rear, capacity about 300 l.
-4TP with a projected armament

 Transmission - dry multi-disc main clutch, mechanical gearbox, 4 forward gears, 1 reverse gear, side clutches with band brakes, side drives.